MarketSquare/robotframework-tidy/docs/source/transformers/RenameKeywords.rst

 RenameKeywords
 ================================

 Enforce keyword naming.
 Title Case is applied to keyword name and underscores are replaced by spaces.
-It have only basic support for keywords with embedded variables - use it on your own risk.
+It has only basic support for keywords with embedded variables - use it on your own risk.

 RenameKeywords is not included in default transformers, that's why you need to call it with ``--transform`` explicitly::